-Impaired Surface Waters: A surface body or segment of water that does not meet applicable water quality standards of the State Water Resources Control Board.
-(TECHNICAL CORRECTION)
+Impaired Surface Waters: A surface body or segment of water that does not meet applicable water quality standards.

 Implementation: Actions, procedures, programs, or techniques that carry out policies.

 Implementing Actions: The ordinances, regulations, or programs which implement either the provisions of the certified local coastal program or the policies of this division and which are submitted pursuant to Section 30502 of the California Coastal Act.